UU-Human-Evolution/1MB438/Lab_6.md

 `paup <script_from_above>`

-The trees are now in newick (also called phylip) format in the file output_pars.tre.
+The trees are now in newick (also called phylip) format in the file `output_pars.tre`.
 In case you need to convert the names in the output tree files you can use the tab-delimited file you generated in Session 5 and use the script called [x6_fix_names.pl](./SRC/Lab6/x6_fix_names.pl) to convert the taxon names.